izKonrad/ETH-AVAX-ASSESSMENT-4/README.md

 1. 'mint' function (only owner) to mint new DGN tokens.

-2. 'burn' function to burn DEGEN tokens.
+2. 'burn' Allows users to burn a specified amount of DGN tokens from their own balance.

-3. 'balanceOf' function to check the token balance of a specific address.
+3. 'getBalance' Returns the balance of DGN tokens for the caller's address.

-4. 'transfer' function to send DEGEN tokens from your address to another address.
+4. 'transferto' Allows users to transfer a specified amount of DGN tokens to another address.

-5. 'approve' function to allow another address to spend a specific amount of DEGEN tokens on your behalf.

-6. 'transferFrom' function to transfer DEGEN tokens on behalf of another address.

-7. 'getRedeemedItem' function to check what item you redeeemed.

-8. 'redeemWeapon' function to redeem DEGEN tokens for NFTs.
+5. 'redeemToken' This function enables users to redeem DGN tokens for in-game weapons.
+Here's how it works:

-9. 'symbol' you can get the abbreviation of the token's name.

-10. 'name' you can know the name of the token.

-11. 'totalSupply' you can know the total amount of tokens present.

-12. 'decimals' you can know the total amount of decimal places present.

-13. 'owner' you can know the address of the owner.
+The user invokes the redeemTokens function, specifying the weapon they wish to redeem (e.g., TwoHandedSword, Spear, etc.).
+The contract then verifies if the user possesses enough DGN tokens to cover the weapon's cost, as listed in the itemPrices mapping.
+If the user has sufficient tokens, the contract increases the user's inventory for the chosen weapon and burns the necessary amount of tokens from the user's balance.
+A message is logged to indicate the successful redemption, detailing the weapon name and the number of tokens redeemed.

+## Redeem Process
+The redeem process follows these steps:

+1. The user calls redeemTokens with the desired weapon type.
+2. The contract checks the user's balance and the weapon's price.
+3. If the user has enough tokens, the contract updates the user's inventory and burns the required tokens.
+4. The contract logs a success message.

 ### Executing program

 (1) Open Remix:

-    Go to Remix.
+Remix.

 (2) Create a New File: